Best practices for all isolation architectures

 Qualification of humans with privileged roles (for example, full-time employee/vendor, clearance level, citizenship)

 Explicit incompatibility of roles (also known as separation of duties).
-Examples include teams with Azure AD directory roles shouldn't be responsible for managing Azure Resource Manager privileged roles, etc.
+Examples include teams with Microsoft Entra directory roles shouldn't be responsible for managing Azure Resource Manager privileged roles, etc.

 Whether direct user or groups assignments are preferred for which roles.

 Attestation - Identities that hold privileged roles should be reviewed periodically to keep membership current and justified.
-Azure AD Access Reviews integrate with Azure RBAC roles, group memberships and Azure AD B2B external identities.
+Microsoft Entra access reviews integrate with Azure RBAC roles, group memberships and Microsoft Entra B2B external identities.

 Lifecycle - Privileged operations might require access to multiple resources such as line of business applications, SaaS Applications, and Azure resource groups and subscriptions.
-Azure AD Entitlement Management allows defining access packages that represent a set resource that is assigned to users as a unit, establish a validity period, approval workflows, etc.
+Microsoft Entra Entitlement Management allows defining access packages that represent a set resource that is assigned to users as a unit, establish a validity period, approval workflows, etc.

 Tenant and subscription lifecycle management

-We recommend implementing a process to request a new corporate Azure AD tenant.
+We recommend implementing a process to request a new corporate Microsoft Entra tenant.
 The process should account for:

 Business justification to create it.
-Creating a new Azure AD tenant will increase complexity significantly, so it's key to ascertain if a new tenant is necessary.
+Creating a new Microsoft Entra tenant will increase complexity significantly, so it's key to ascertain if a new tenant is necessary.

 The Azure cloud in which it should be created (for example, Commercial, Government, etc.).